ChristopherSpargo/MyRecipeMongo/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;<b>Recipe Notes</b><br/>
     &nbsp;&nbsp;&nbsp;&nbsp;<b>Pictures</b><br/>
     &nbsp;&nbsp;Choices for <b>Categories</b>and <b>Origin</b>
-    are maintained by you in separate lists using the <b>List Management</b> menu.
+    are maintained by you in separate lists using the <b>Lists</b> menu.
-    Each function in List Management has its own help panel.
+    Each List function has its own help panel.
   </p>
   <p>
     <b>Viewing Recipes</b><br/>
     &nbsp;&nbsp;To find and view recipes, tap the <b>search</b> icon in the main title bar (or navigate to <b>Recipes>Recipe Search</b> on the main menu).
     This will open the Recipe Access Area with the <b>SEARCH</b> tab active.<br/>
-    &nbsp;&nbsp;Fill in any search criteria and tap <b>Searcg</b>.
+    &nbsp;&nbsp;Fill in any search criteria and tap <b>Search</b>.
 If matching recipes are found, a menu of those recipes will be displayed on the <b>RECIPES</b> tab.
     Tapping the picture or description on the menu item will display the full recipe in the <b>VIEW</b> tab.<br/><br/>
     &nbsp;&nbsp;To access a different tab of the Recipe Access Area, tap its name at the top of the display.